-technology and pedagogy
+- technology and pedagogy

-Our primary objective is to develop tools that support people in performing complex cognitive tasks.
-Our projects benefit from collaborating within our group and with other researchers, both in academia and industry.
-As a group, we operate by thinking creatively, exploiting our synergies, and applying innovative research techniques.
+The CHISEL Group’s goal is to develop software that supports people performing complex cognitive tasks.
+Our projects benefit from collaborations with both academia and industry, and the application of innovative research techniques.

 We’re on eMail, Twitter, and Facebook.